khaosdoctor/example-technical-interview/README.md

 ## Changelog

+### Remarks

+The project is intentionally a bit more complex than what I use to do in APIs like this to highlight some of the things that I like to work with, like the native runner and using less dependencies, with focus on long-term maintenance so it's a bit easier to add new interfaces like CLIs or anything else, as well as moving the database around without changing the main logic.

 ### Configuration changes

 -   Updated from Node 18 to Node 20 to be able to use `env-file` and remove `dotenv` dependency (I use `asdf` so I manually updated `nvmrc` to `v20` and added `.tool-versions` file)